FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # Nested Rules

-You can write the same code this way with SASS:
+You can write the same code this way with Sass:

 ```css
 .main-navigation {